 Felipe was greeted with a huge round of applaud after his encouraging speech.

-Felipe and Letizia posed for a group photograph with the award winners in the garden of the center.
+Felipe and Letizia posed for a group photograph with the award winners in the garden of the centre.

 This year Queen Letizia chose to recycle one of her old looks for the annual awards.